yuvaldori/gigaspaces-wiki-jekyll/xap100adm/cluster-replication-filters.markdown

 {% inittab more code stuff|top %}
 {% tabcontent Configuration Files %}
-The example configurations files are located under the `GigaSpaces Root\examples\Advanced\Integration_Plugins\XMLReplicationfilter\config` folder. cluster-configWXMLRepfilter.xml - the static cluster configuration.
+The example configurations files are located under the `XAP Root\examples\Advanced\Integration_Plugins\XMLReplicationfilter\config` folder. cluster-configWXMLRepfilter.xml - the static cluster configuration.
 Includes the location of the XML based filter to be used by the replication filter implementation.
 ReplicationFilterConfig.xml - The XML based filter.
 The objects to be replicated data rfilter.properties - space property file.
 Includes the location of the static cluster configuration file.